Motion Stock: How to Move Forward with Video

 From documentaries and movies to mainstream TV programs and commercials, stock footage is everywhere.
 Adobe Stock customers are looking for a wide range of clips spanning lifestyle, business, nature, animation, drone footage, green screens, and more.

 For photographers, adding stock video to your portfolio can expand your range and boost the revenue you can make from sales.
-As an Adobe Stock contributor, you’ll receive 35% royalties on every video sale.
-HD videos sell for $79.99 and 4K clips are priced at $199.99.
+As a Adobe Stock contributor, you’ll receive 35% royalties on every video sale.
+HD videos sell for £47.99 and 4K clips are priced at £120.

 If you’re interested in selling your videos to a global audience of creative buyers on Adobe Stock, here are our best tips to get started.

 Image source: Adobe Stock / AA+W

 - Focus on what you know and enjoy, whether that’s time-lapses, drone footage, or lifestyle videos.

 - If you’re a photographer, take advantage of shoots and capture footage as well as still images.
 It’s a great opportunity to become more familiar with capturing moving content.